Our first year - efforts produce results

 These Green Beams – prestressed horizontal structures – have about 13% CO2 reduction.

 In our Green pipeline we have many more products to come.
-We are starting with the above products, but aim to add other elements as stairs during 2022 and 2023.
-Our plan is to introduce the Green Spine line® in a majority of our markets during 2022 and 2023.
+We are starting with the above products, but aim to add other elements as stairs during 2023.
+Our plan is to keep expanding the Green Spine Line® in a majority of our markets.
+We have picked up speed and we keep accelerating toward our goal; To provide the spine for useful, long-lasting buildings and to be the forerunner in the sustainable transformation.

 To reduce our climate footprint we have taken a number of measures in our production.
 Below is a brief introduction to the most important ones and why they make a difference.